AMAN-GUPTA-12/AMAN-GUPTA-12/README.md

 ## Contact Me
 Have a Project ?
 Think I can contribute ?
 Need some help ?
-Feel free to shoot a mail to : **anshsarkar18@gmail.**
+Feel free to shoot a mail to : **amanhanu003@gmail.**
 Please do provide me some time to get back to you.
 In most cases I respond within 24-48 hrs .
 You can also contact me via LinkedIn.
 To connect , click on the LinkedIn tab at in the header section of this Readme . . .

-:copyright: ReadMe Designed by Ansh Sarkar a.k.a SeraphimCoder
+:copyright: ReadMe Designed by AMAN GUPTA

 ##
 Note : Although Responsive , this ReadMe is best viewed at 1280 x 720 resolution